 Ready to experiment on your own?
 Try this simple facial moisturizer recipe from The Huffington Post.

-For more information on making homemade moisturizers and natural skin care, check out the links on the next page.
+For more information on making homemade moisturizers and natural skin care, check out the links below.